Menu

 Place of Origin

-Near East / Caucasus
+Near East / Southeastern Europe

 Modern Distribution

-The populations where MTDNA haplogroup J1C5C1 is found include:
+The populations where mtDNA haplogroup J1C5C1 is found include:

-1. Southern and Western European populations
+1. Southern European populations (e.g., Italy, Iberian Peninsula)

 CHAPTER IV